2chandan1/HTML5-Speedy-Video-Extension/README.md

 ## Disclaimer

 This is intended to be a fun personal project, both to train Javascript and to be useful in my daily life (I love to speed-up videos).
-This is not a commercial product and thus support is not available.
+This is not a commercial product and thus support is not available.you can use it to learn more .

 ## License